What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 - Doesn't have a scheduling feature

-If you are looking for a robot vacuum cleaner with very basic features that will clean your floor from time to time and you're on a low budget, you might have a look at this one.
+If you are low on a budget, you might have a look at this one.
 But with its price and cleaning performance, you would do better to consider buying one of the newest ILIFE V8S or A6 equipped with all the options the Roomba 614 is missing.

 At the price of $270, the Roomba 650 offers all the basic options of the 614 with the addition of a single Virtual Wall.
-Even though it is not one of the worst on the market, the vacuum gets old.
 It uses bristle cleaning brushes that become a headache when it comes to untangling hair.
 It has a larger dustbin than the previous series however.
 The Roomba 650 works on tile, hardwood, and linoleum flooring as well as on any type of carpeting surface except thick carpets/rugs.

 What comes in the box with the Roomba 650

-Roomba 650, home base charging station, Virtual Wall Barrier, 1 extra filter, cleaning tool, manufacturer's warranty, owner's guide and documentation package.
+Charging station, Virtual Wall Barrier, extra filter, cleaning tool, manufacturer's warranty, owner's guide and documentation package.

 - Virtual Wall Included